Life After High School: How to Prepare for University

 Investment in Self & Miscellaneous Activities

 What’s most beautiful about this stage of young adult life is that you should be free to pursue what you want to do in life.
 Investing in yourself means spending time and money on learning and experience personal growth.

 The things you do should set you up for your future career, but there should also be plenty of interests you explore simply because you enjoy it.
 We are humans, not lifeless cogs, only intended to maximise productivity in a great factory.

 When it comes to money, having the self-control to save and spend wisely is good, but never do so at the cost of your self-growth.
 In other words, learn to start saving, but don’t hesitate to invest on your opportunities for learning, upskilling, general world experience, and even just fun experiences!

 This is an attitude I’ve only recently realized, because I’ve been brought up to be very mindful of my spending.
 As a result, I have foregone some great opportunities or overlooked useful resources because of their costs.

 If travelling is something you love, go for it!
 It is one of those things that broadens your perspective significantly, even if it can be very costly.
-There are also conferences you can attend for each field, which can be a fun socializing and learning experience as a university student.

 Remember, you don’t have to get everything right the first time!